Skip to main content

 4. Vendor when you need hermetic/offline builds ("vendor": true) or when you must patch third‑party code locally.
 Vendoring does not remove the need for a lockfile—it complements it.

-5. Prefer import map (imports) entries over raw HTTPS imports in larger codebases to centralize version changes.
+5. Use jsr: and npm: specifiers with import map (imports) entries to centralize version management.

 6. Periodically unfreeze and update consciously (for example on a weekly or sprint cadence) instead of ad‑hoc updates during feature work.